 top of page

-Becoming Me Internship program offers nonpaid internship opportunities to college students to learn how to deliver youth development programs and life coaching services.
-The internship program is focused on allowing aspiring professionals to develop skills, enhance their creativity, and have an impact on the community and their fields of interest.
+The Becoming Me Internship program offers nonpaid internship opportunities to college students to learn how to deliver youth development programs and life coaching services.
+The internship program is designed to help aspiring professionals develop skills, enhance their creativity, and make an impact in their communities and fields of interest.

-A primary focus of the organization is Prevention, therefore, the internship program focuses on Peer-Led-Prevention.
-The program is geared towards students that are interested in youth development or serving organizations that provide programs and services to youth, families, or college students.
+A primary focus of the organization is Prevention; therefore, the internship program focuses on Peer-Led Prevention.
+The program is geared towards students interested in youth development or in serving organizations that provide programs and services to youth, families, or college students.

 Students interning with the organization that is providing direct service must hold a prevention certification or a Social Work Assistant certification.